Dr-Hemant/Assignments/README.md

 - **Multiplication**
 - **Division**

-The results of each operation are displayed on the screen.
+The program will display the results of the operation.

+## Task 2: Create a Personalized Greeting

+### Description
+This Python program takes the user's first name and last name as input, concatenates them into a full name, and displays a personalized greeting.

 ### Files
 - `A1_Task1.py`: Contains the code for performing the mathematical operations.